Logiqx/wsw-results/docs/tech/README.md

 ### Quality Assurances

 - [Testing](testing.md) (incomplete) - summary of unit testing, system testing and manual testing.
-- [Reconciliation](reconciliation.md) - summary of differences between these results and the results originally published.
+- [Reconciliation](reconciliation.md) - summary of differences between these WSW results and the results originally published.